Table of Contents

 Think about the last time you ordered something from an online store and had a less than ideal delivery experience.
 Maybe your package was lost, late, or damaged.

-Preventing that outcome for your own ecommerce brand comes down to one thing: your order fulfillment strategy.
+Achieving that outcome for your own ecommerce brand comes down to one thing: your order fulfilment strategy.

 Main takeaways (TL;DR)

 - As your business is growing, make sure your fulfilment strategy can scale with you.

 - The order fulfilment process has 5 main steps, from receiving to returns.

 - There are different approaches to order fulfilment.
 Which strategy is best fit for your brand depends on several factors, such as business size, order volume, sales channels, global markets, and customisation needs.

 - If you decide to outsource your order fulfilment process, there are 5 questions you can ask a third-party logistics provider in order to choose the right one for your order fulfilment strategy (regarding locations, platform integrations, 2-day shipping, etc.).

 What is order fulfilment?

 Order fulfilment (also called parcel fulfilment) is the process of receiving, preparing, and delivering ecommerce orders.
 It begins as soon as a customer places an order, and encompasses every activity involved in getting a finished order into the customer’s hands, including order processing, confirmation, picking, packing, and shipping.